Your child and their online relationships

 Harmful and risky behaviour

 Taking risks and learning from mistakes is an important part of growing up.
 However, it’s important to know when a child’s behaviour might be harming themselves or others around them.
-This site contains advice to help you recognise harmful sexual behaviour in young people and to challenge it.
+This site contains advice to help you recognise harmful sexual behaviour and to challenge it.